 People who didn’t know us well would think that we had it ALL, but our friends and family were all watching from a safe distance waiting for the big explosion.

 I was only 16 when I began that chapter in my life.
 Before then, I had been a very shy and introverted teenager who was at first shocked, then proud to have captured the attention of this man.
-But as the dust settled and we got married, I threw myself into being the best wife and then best mom that I could.
-The best that is, based on what little I knew at that point in my life.
+But as the dust settled and we got married, I threw myself into being the best wife and then best mom that I could be.
+The best that is… based on what little I knew at that point in my life.

-Single again, I can remember being in a constant state of anxiety not knowing how I was going to even pay my mortgage every month let alone all of the utilities, food and other daily living expenses.
-And yes, it was hard to raise and financially support an 8 & 12-year-old on my own, but I thought it was better to set an example for them as a happy single person than have them witness the daily dysfunctionality of our marriage.
-I can vividly remember the day when I realized that if things didn’t change, they would both wind up in similar relationships and I wanted more for them than that.
+Single again, I can remember being in a constant state of anxiety, not knowing how I would even pay my mortgage every month, let alone all of the utilities, food, and other daily living expenses.
+And yes, it was hard to raise and financially support an 8 & 12-year-old on my own, but I thought it was better to set an example for them as a single happy person than have them witness the daily dysfunctionality of our marriage.
+I can vividly remember the day when I realized that if things didn’t change, they would both wind up in similar relationships, and I wanted more for them than that.

 “SUCCESS comes by choosing what you want most over what you want now.”

-The next chapter in my life was all about reinvention and finding a clear direction.
-I was 36 and it was time for me to figure out that childhood question, “What do you want to do when you grow up Christie?”
+The next chapter in my life was about reinvention and finding a clear direction.
+I was 36, and it was time for me to figure out that childhood question, “What do you want to do when you grow up, Christie?”
 Little did I know that it would take me a long time to figure out that answer?

-Years later I can look back and see how every aspect of it all, both the good and the bad, created the perfect foundation for who I am now.
-I developed strength and determination to be a creator and leader rather than a follower.
-I did not have the luxury of being comfortable in a mediocre life; I had to work hard every day, week, month to do more than just to pay the bills.
+Years later, I can look back and see how every aspect of it all, both the good and the bad, created the perfect foundation for who I am now.
+I developed the strength and determination to be a creator and leader rather than a follower.
+I did not have the luxury of being comfortable in a mediocre life; I had to work hard every day, week, month to do more than just pay the bills.
 I wanted to do more than just get by.
-I wanted to create a multiple six-figure business, so I took actions to make that happen.
+I wanted to create a multiple six-figure business, so I took action to make that happen.
 I became an avid learner and consumer of teachings from the best experts in the industry.
 I’ve had dozens of mentors, coaches, advisors, and teachers.
-I then went on to develop a system to help others share their mastery and message to their ideal audience so that they too can make a bigger impact and help more people in less time and make more money.
+I then developed a system to help others share their mastery and message to their ideal audience so that they too can make a more significant impact and help more people in less time and make more money.